scrawlon/fitbit-omni-api/README.md

 end
 ```

-A few notes: 'api-version' defaults to '1' and can be omitted from OmniAuth Fitbit API calls.
+A few notes: 'api-version' defaults to '1' and can be omitted from Fitbit-Omni-Api calls.
 If you omit the 'response-format', the response will be in the default xml format.
 Some authenticated API methods can be accessed without auth tokens, if you supply a user's
 user-id (see the API docs for details).